charming-art/charming/README.md

 ## API Reference

-The core concepts of Charming, which are included in [core bundle](https://cdn.jsdelivr.net/npm/@charming-art/charming/dist/cm.core.umd.min.js):
+The core modules of Charming, which are included in [core bundle](https://cdn.jsdelivr.net/npm/@charming-art/charming/dist/cm.core.umd.min.js):

 - [App](#app) - rendering app to DOM and animating it
 - [Flow](#flow) - binding data to shapes